zah08k/back-testing_algo_trading_strategies/README.md

 I've put 2 examples of trading strategies with nice looking equity curve, one based on momentum (_101-cl-bb-momentum.py - Crude Oil) and the other based on mean-reversion (_101-zc-highestlowest-meanreversion.py - Corn).

-To make the code faster, since there are multpiple iterations, I use also multiprocessing.
+To make the code faster, since there are multiple iterations, I also use multiprocessing.